swetha0175/FRAS/README.md

 ### Hardware Requirements
 - Laptop with webcam (internal or external)
-- CPU: 11th Gen Intel (recommended)
+- CPU: 11th Gen Intel or more (recommended)
 - RAM: 16 GB or higher

 ### Software Requirements